 If you’ve been a victim of childhood sexual abuse, know that you’re not destined to live a life of victimhood and pain.
 You have the power to change that narrative.
 Let’s take a look at some effects of this type of trauma and what can be done to heal from it.

-Effects of Unresolved Childhood Sexual Trauma
+Effects of Childhood Sexual Abuse

 At some point, we all internalize adverse childhood experiences, which then show up in our lives in ways that are sometimes even beyond our own ability to understand.
 Here are some of the ways childhood sexual abuse can affect our adult lives:

 1. Intimacy Disorders